distribution/distribution/BUILDING.md

 You can run an S3 API compatible storage locally with [minio](https://min.io/).

-You must have [docker compose](https://docs.docker.com/compose/) compatible tool installed on your workstation.
+You must have a [docker compose](https://docs.docker.com/compose/) compatible tool installed on your workstation.

 Start the local cloud environment:
 ```